 “The new factions claimed the old meeting-house and were determined to have it at all events.
 The property was one of considerable value and justly belonged to the Old Church, and any impartial judge or jury would have, without any scruples, freely accorded it to them, had they presented their claims, but instead of doing so, they chose rather to obey the scriptural injunctions “not to resist evil, and of him that taketh away thy goods, not to ask them again,” and quietly, leaving the new factions in possession, they purchased other grounds and built themselves a new house.”
 (Funk,128)

 This account highlights the unworldly Old Mennonite belief as well as some of the deep interrelations of the Mennonite Reiffs.
-In acting as trustee for the new building in Skippack, George C. Reiff, was doing there exactly what John B. Bechtel was doing in Hereford, when, at the 1847 division, he became the Old Mennonite pastor at the age of 41.
+In acting as trustee for the new building in Skippack, George C. Reiff, was doing there exactly what John B. Bechtel, grandfather of Anna Mack Reiff, was doing in Hereford, when, at the 1847 division, he became the Old Mennonite pastor at the age of 41.
 Bechtel’s granddaughter, Anna Mack, was subsequently to marry George C. Reiff’s great grandson, Howard R. Reiff.
 Neither ancestor knew the other, but they acted in accord.
 Their children however, Anna and Howard, became new Mennonites in 1911.

-The Old Mennonites of Skippack then became the "Upper Skippack" congregation, but while they surrendered the meetinghouse they kept the Skippack Alms Book, that record of alms money with annual audits conducted yearly from 1738, the oldest such record of its kind in Pennsylvania.
+The Old Mennonites of Skippack then became the "Upper Skippack" congregation, but while they surrendered the meetinghouse the Old Mennonites kept the Skippack Alms Book, that record of alms money with annual audits conducted yearly from 1738, the oldest such record of its kind in Pennsylvania.
 This Alms Book gives “a list of all the ordained men of the Skippack circuit since 1738" (Wenger, 97) and records the signatures of the three Reiffs of succeeding generations, starting with George [C.] Reiff who kept the Alms Book from 1835 to 1842, signing it four times (Wenger, 103).
 His son Abraham S. Reiff of the Worcester congregation, part of the Skippack circuit, signed the Alms Book three times, from 1877-79.
 Abraham's son, George L. Reiff, as noted, signed 34 times.
-Thus the Alms Book and meetinghouse document these three generations.
+A fourth signature, of Anna Reiff, was later discovered on the first page of the Skippack Alms Book.
+Thus the Alms Book and meetinghouse document three generations.
 [Prior to the Oberholtzer division of 1847 the hierarchy of the Franconia conference had been comprised of districts overseen by a bishop, but " the Skippack bishop district retained the 'circuit system' which evidently obtained in all the districts at first" (Wenger, 98).
 That is, the ministers of this district would rotate among the three congregations, from Skippack, the seat, to Worcester and Providence.]

 Executor